Metabyte2710/RGB/OpenRGB-Kernel-Patch.md

 make oldconfig

 7. Make menuconfig to enter a UI menu that you can enable the NCT6775 driver with.
-I think it's under Device Drivers > I2C > Hardware or something like that.
+It's under Device Drivers - I2C support - I2C Hardware Bus Support - Nuvoton NCT6775 and compatible SMBus controller.
 Set the NCT6775 driver setting to <M> to build it as a module.

 make menuconfig